aeeckhou/shallowHRD/README.md

 ## Requirements

-* R installed (tested with v.3.5.1)
+* R installed (tested with v.3.5)
 * The following packages installed :
   * ggpubr (tested with v.0.2.3)
   * gridExtra (tested with v.2.3)
   * DescTools (tested with v.0.99.28)

-Tested on Linux and Mac.
+Tested on Linux, Mac and Windows.

 ## Prerequisities